LP Duo: History

-The duo was formed in 2004, while Sonja Lončar and Andrija Pavlović studied at the piano department of the Faculty of Music in Belgrade, where they earned degrees in piano performance.
+The duo was formed in 2004 while Sonja Lončar and Andrija Pavlović studied at the piano department of the Faculty of Music in Belgrade, where they earned degrees in piano performance.
 The two then went on to study at the Rostock University of Music and Theatre.
 During this formative period, LP Duo performed a classical repertoire, including works of composers such as Johann Sebastian Bach and Wolfgang Amadeus Mozart, as well as avant-garde works by John Cage, Karlheinz Stockhausen, and Olivier Messiaen.

 They were also greatly influenced by various popular genres, most notably trip hop and punk, and performers such as Kate Bush, Massive Attack, Portishead and Tricky, who inspired them to embark on an exploration of electronic music.

 Since the mid-2000s, Lončar and Pavlović have performed frequently, both as a duo and individually, as soloists, and with renowned orchestras, such as the Belgrade Philharmonic Orchestra, the Symphony Orchestra of the Radio Television of Serbia and the Orchestra of the National Theater in Belgrade.

 LP Duo often premieres compositions by avant-garde composers, many of whom have dedicated their works to the duo.
 These are mostly Serbian composers (Ivan Božičević, Miloš Raičković, Milimir Drašković, Miroslav Savić, Ana Sokolović) but also Danish composer Kim Helweg.

-To date, they have released seven standalone albums and participated in several other releases.
-Their most recent album has been released in collaboration with Universal Music Serbia.
+LP Duo has released twelve standalone albums and participated in several other releases.
+Their albums are published by Universal Music, Donemus (Netherlands), Helikon Records (Copenhagen), and Sweet Sensation labels.

+The duo has composed music for a couple of television series, including Žigosani u reketu by Dragan Bjelogrlić, Dug moru by Goran Gajić, Jutro će promeniti sve by Goran Stanković and Vladimir Tagić, and Deca zla by Ivan Stefanović and Vladimir Tagić.

+In early 2020, the duo, in collaboration with the American company HTEC, began developing the Duality Portable Hybrid Piano System.
+This system, featuring 88 optical sensors, transforms any piano into a hybrid acoustic-electronic instrument.
+It connects via USB to digital devices, allowing integration with music software and VST instruments.
+The Duality system can be easily assembled on any piano without requiring physical alterations, offering numerous sound possibilities while maintaining acoustic qualities.
+The prototype of the hybrid piano was premiered in 2017 in Singapore, and its patent is internationally protected.

+LP Duo premiered new compositions for two Duality hybrid pianos as part of the Beyond Quantum Music project during their residency at the Kavli Institute at TU Delft.
+These works incorporated sounds from quantum computers, atomic manipulations, and genetic code.
+After their performance at TU Delft, LP Duo performed the Beyond Quantum Music project in several European cities, with the main performance at the Ars Electronica Festival in Linz.
+Belgrade media artist Incredible Bob created the visual aspect of the performance.